sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 Having a source of truth that captures not just code changes, but high-level discussions about the motivation behind changes is important, because it preserves the "why" for new members of the team who may need to understand it at some point down the road.

-Jean shared: "This exact scenario played out for a new engineer recently.
+[Jean du Plessis](https://www.linkedin.com/in/jeandp/), a Director of Engineering at Sourcegraph, shared: "This exact scenario played out for a new engineer recently.
 They love context and understanding the history behind decisions.
 Thankfully, Sourcegraph has this practice of putting [Requests for Comments (RFCs)](https://handbook.sourcegraph.com/communication/rfcs) together when we want to introduce any changes or make architectural decisions.
 We were able to refer to this document, which even predates my time, that gave context on these decisions.
 Because even the people who worked on it at the time eventually forget about it."

 Limor shared that putting new hires into an on-call rotation can also help them get oriented, because diagnosing and addressing outages will require them to understand the system end to end.
 During on-call, when they're not resolving an issue, they should be updating the docs based on the last thing they just resolved.

-## Avoid one-size-fits all software engineer onboarding
+### Avoid one-size-fits all software engineer onboarding

 Good software engineer onboarding often requires tailoring the experience to a new hire's specific strengths, experience, and personality.